data-preservation-programs/filplus-checker/README.md

 ## Shared CIDs

 A table showing the provider breakdown and number of CIDs that have been shared across providers.
-CID sharing can be seen as an unhealthy activity.
+CID sharing can be seen as an flaggable condition.

 ### Healthy Report
-f

 ![shared-cids](assets/shared-cids.png?raw=true)

 ### Flagged Report

 ![shared-cids-bad](assets/shared-cids-bad.png?raw=true)

-## Contributing

-We welcome contributions to our project!
-If you have an idea for a new feature or have found a bug, please follow the steps below to contribute.

-## Submitting an Issue

-If you have found a bug or have an idea for a new feature, please submit an issue to our issue tracker.
-Be sure to include the following information:

-- A clear, descriptive title
-- A description of the problem or feature request
-- Steps to reproduce the issue (if applicable)
-- Expected behavior
-- Actual behavior
-- Any relevant code or error messages

-## Submitting a Pull Request

-If you would like to submit code to fix a bug or add a new feature, please do the following:

-1. Fork the repository and create a new branch for your change.
-2. Make your changes, including appropriate test cases.
-3. Ensure that the test suite passes.
-4. Create a pull request, including a clear description of your change and any relevant issues it addresses.

-We will review your pull request and may request changes before merging.